FatemahCloudy/ICS108_Project/README.md

 To run the application, you will need to have Java and JavaFX set up on your machine.
 Once installed, you can compile and run the application from your IDE.

 ### Using the Application
- 1. **Login**: Start by logging in as a user.
+ 1. **Switching**: Click on the user/admin tab.
- 2. **Viewing Courses**: The available events appear in the top section.
+ 2. **Viewing Events**: The available events appear in the top section.
- 3. **Registering for a Course**: Click on the event you wish to attend, choose the number of tickets, and press 'Book'.
+ 3. **Booking a Ticket**: Click on the event you wish to attend, choose the number of tickets, and press 'Book'.
+ 4. **Managment**: The admin can add, edit, or delete events by entering the requiered information then press the button.